kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

     script: cat {{outputs.myresult.uris['output.json']}}
 ```

-To make working with custom scripts easier, the new `LocalFiles` task allows you to output files generated in a script, as well as add new files inline within the YAML workflow definition.
+The new `LocalFiles` task allows you to output files generated in a script and add new files inline within the YAML workflow definition.
 The code snippet shown above generates a JSON file as output.
 You can download that JSON file from the Outputs tab on the Executions page.
 You can also use that output in downstream tasks (*as shown in the `getFileContent` task*), e.g., to load that JSON file to your cloud data warehouse or a data lake using a dedicated plugin.

 ### `Commands` tasks